Get ready for a show! Watch them grow!

 Bringing Your Amaryllis into Bloom– Put the pot in a bright WARM spot.
 Amaryllis are happiest in 70-80 temperatures.
 If your home is cool, set the pot on top of a warm appliance or near a sunny window.

 VERY IMPORTANT: After initial watering, water ONLY when the top inch of the soil is dry.
 Watering too often- especially until stem is 3-4″ tall- can cause the bulb to rot.
-It can take a few week before the bulb begins to grow.
+It can take a few weeks before the bulb begins to grow.
+If you’re not sure, pick up the bulb and look to see if white roots are growing from bottom of the bulb.
+If you see white roots, this is a good sign!
+Make sure bulb is not sitting in water.
 Don’t worry!
 Be patient, keep it warm and please don’t over water!

 When there are no more buds on a stem, cut off the entire stalk about 2″ above the bulb.
 Don’t cut off any leaves.